Are you in the mood for some harsh metal? The mood to face the terrors of the underbelly of the metal multiverse?

 But have all these records finally found their match in Vitrun from Carpe Noctem?
 Here’s to 51 minutes of bone-chilling nightmares that will hopefully shed their watery light on that question.

-Carpe Noctem also have this knack for the same shocking dissonance that Geisterfels created so well.
-Only Vitrun gets the high intensity bonus.
+Carpe Noctem also have this knack for truly blackened frightening dissonance.
+Only Vitrun gets the high-intensity bonus.
 For this ability to string seemingly senseless collections of sound together and create an abominable something.
 Terrifying entities that seem to leap straight out of your darkest nightmares to haunt you silly.
 And this is exactly what we expect from a record such as this.

 And Vitrun heads straight down these dreaded stairs with an epic of almost 11 minutes of length.
 Hér Hvílir Bölvun at first produces some ambient sounds of some length and I was not quite sure where this was all heading.
 But then dissonance starts slowly to appear at around minute 2:30.
 This is where the track lets loose for some totally disturbing madness.
 Death Metal growl embedded into a mid-tempo, pretty traditional Doom Black Metal roll.